cocotb/cocotb/docs/source/pytest.rst

     from cocotb_tools.pytest.hdl import HDL

-    # Without providing positional arguments or  the test_module option to the cocotb decorator,
+    # Without providing positional arguments to the cocotb decorator,
     # the plugin will use the current file as the cocotb testbench (a Python file with cocotb tests).
-    # If the 'toplevel' option was not provided, it will be derived from the name of the first test_module
+    # If the 'toplevel' option was not provided, it will be derived from the name of the first positional argument
     # but with a removed 'test_*' prefix or '*_test' suffix.
     @pytest.mark.cocotb  # equivalent to @pytest.mark.cocotb("test_dut", toplevel="dut")
     def test_sample_module(sample_module: HDL) -> None: